up

 To help increase the resiliency of County residents and to reduce the consumption of energy, the Affordable Housing program is working with DEP to revise DHCA's single-family energy improvement program to include electrification for low-income homeowners.
 Through this program, residents are able to purchase energy efficient appliances and convert from gas to electric appliances.
 Additionally, the Affordable Housing program helps to administer the Montgomery County Homeowner Energy Efficiency Program.
 This program supports energy efficiency upgrades for eligible County homeowners.

-The Grants Administration team supports several programs in the Department that address climate change issues through the use of federal Community Development Block Grant (CDBG) and HOME Investment Partnership (HOME) funds.
+The Grants Administration team supports several programs in the department that address climate change issues through the use of Federal Community Development Block Grant (CDBG) and HOME Investment Partnership (HOME) funds.
 CDBG money is contributed to Neighborhood Revitalization projects for such things as stormwater management and LED common area lighting installation.
-CDBG is also used for Group Homes to install energy efficient appliances and LED lighting.
+CDBG is also used for group homes to install energy efficient appliances and LED lighting.
 CDBG and HOME assist multifamily and single-family housing projects with similar improvements.
 The Code Enforcement program is helping to reduce greenhouse gas emissions by replacing gasoline and diesel vehicles with hybrid or all electric vehicles.

 The Code Enforcement program also helps to increase the resiliency of County residents through their inspection process where they identify violations such as faulty HVAC systems, stoves, and windows that help reduce energy consumption.
 Additionally, violations related to gutters, downspouts, and storm drains help to reduce flooding and stormwater runoff.